dfinity/ic-staking-documentation/docs/5-post-staking-activities/5-3-start-or-stop-dissolve-process.md

 // Using the bash script, create a QR code from the "message.json" file created by quill with your message
 $ bash ./quill-qr.sh < message.json
 ```

+Note: this command typically requires only one QR code being sent.

 ![image](../assets/images/qr-code-scan-2.png)